StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Configure

-The StackState API-Integration Agent and/or StackState Agent V2 must be configured with a Splunk Agent check for each type of data you want to retrieve from Splunk (topology, metrics, events and/or health).
+The StackState API-Integration Agent and/or StackState Agent V2 must be configured with a Splunk Agent check for each type of data you want to retrieve from Splunk.
+You can choose to retrieve topology, metrics, events and/or health data.

 Details of how to configure each of these checks can be found on the pages listed below: